shelialia/tp/docs/UserGuide.md

 **Removes** an existing request of an existing guest in the guest list.
 * The request will be **removed** from the list of requests for the guest.
+  * The request to be removed must be spelled the same as the request in the list of requests for the guest.
+  * You !!do not!! need to match the same capitalisation as the request in the list of requests for the guest.
 * If the request is not found in the list of requests for the guest, nothing will happen and an error message will be shown.

 </box>